nafaaal/nafaaal.github.io/content/post/hello.md

 +++
-title = "Hello Friend"
+title = "Work in progress"
-date = "2021-09-17"
+date = "2022-03-07"
-author = "Elliot"
+author = "Nafaal"
 cover = "img/hello.jpg"
-description = "\"Hello, friend?\" That's lame.
-Maybe I should give you a name?"
+description = "Heya!
+Thanks for visiting my blog.
+Its currently under works but it will be up with content soon!"
 +++

-> "Hello, friend?"
-That's lame.
-> Maybe I should give you a name...
-> But that's a slippery slope.
-> You're only in my head.
-> We have to remember that...
-> Shit.
-> It's actually happened.
-> I'm talking to an imaginary person.
->
+> **- Check back later!!**
-> **— Mr. Robot S01E01**